RS1 Maps

 8. Share a map

-You can share the map or, in other words, save the current state of the map for faster access later.
-The map parameters that are saved are: the zoom level, the main map, the basemap (if any), the latitude and longitude, the visibility of the controls, the blending mode and the split screen if activated.
-The date (on time series maps) or other display settings are not saved.
-Optionally, you can choose to hide the header and the footer (to show only the map), include the list of bookmarks whenever you have previously exported it to the cloud (remember that if the list is private, it will ask for the password to be able to view it) or include the external maps that have been added (only maps and online files).
+You can share the map, or in other words, save the current state of the map for quicker access later.
+All parameters are saved (except the date for time series maps).
+Any external maps you've added are also saved, but not the files you've uploaded.
+Optionally, you can choose to hide the header (to show only the map) or include the list of bookmarks provided you've previously exported it to the cloud (remember that if the list is private, it will ask for the password to view it).
+Bookmarks and drawings that are not uploaded to the cloud are not included, but you can export them to a file and share that file.

 Once you click on the “Share” button (third button in the second row of buttons), a window will appear with a link with all the parameters mentioned above that you can copy (by clicking on “Copy link”) and paste anywhere.